usharma7/JSONBeautifier/README.md

 # JSONBeautifier
-Chrome extension created for Waterline Data to assist with in-place beautification of those ugly Solr JSON strings using Javascript and HTML
+Chrome extension in HTML and JS to convert valid limited strings to JSON objects and vice versa

+* Todo
+- implement right click context conversions